-(F) Majority vote required.
+(F) Majority Vote Required.

 A student will not be found in violation unless a majority of the hearing body finds the student in violation.
-In the event of a tie, the hearing body will continue to deliberate.
-If after the hearing body determines that exhaustive deliberations have occurred and a majority decision is not reached, the student will be found not in violation.
+In the event of a tie, the board hearing body will continue to deliberate.
+If after the board hearing body determines that exhaustive deliberations have occurred and a majority decision is not reached the student will be found not in violation.

-(G) In cases where prompt review is essential (e.g., when graduation or the end of the academic year is imminent) the respondent may be offered the option of an administrative review consisting of an administrative decision or administrative hearing.
-The respondent may decline such expedited review without the expectation that the process can be completed on an expedited timeline.
+(G) In cases where prompt review is essential (e.g., when graduation or the end of the academic year is imminent) the accused respondent may be offered the option of an expedited administrative review consisting of an administrative decision or administrative hearing.
+The accused student respondent may decline such expedited review without the expectation that the process can be completed on an expedited timeline.

-(Board approval dates: 3/2/2001, 7/11/2003, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016, 5/31/2019)
+(Board approval dates: 3/2/2001, 7/11/2003, 12/7/2007, 4/6/2012, 4/8/2016, 9/2/2016)

-3335-23-13 Attendance.
+3335-23-11 3335-23-13 Attendance.

-Because the most accurate and fair review of the facts can best be accomplished when all parties are present, the respondent and invited witnesses are strongly encouraged to attend and participate.
+Because the most accurate and fair review of the facts can best be accomplished when all parties are present, the respondent and complainant-invited witnesses are strongly encouraged to attend and participate.
 If an individual does not choose to attend a hearing, the charges will be reviewed as scheduled on the basis of the information available, and a decision will be made.
 Although no inference may be drawn against a student for failing to attend a hearing or remaining silent, the hearing will proceed and the conclusion will be based on the evidence presented.
-No decision shall be based solely on the failure of the respondent to attend the hearing or answer the charges.
+No decision shall be based solely on the failure of the respondent or the complainant-to attend the hearing or answer the charges.
 In special circumstances, written statements may be considered by the hearing body when a respondent or witness does not attend or fully participate in a hearing.

-(Board approval dates: 3/2/2001, 4/8/2016, 5/31/2019)
+(Board approval dates: 3/2/2001, 4/8/2016)

-3335-23-14 Record of proceedings.
+3335-23-12 3335-23-14 Record of proceedings.

-A single record consisting of written notes, audio recording, or other method selected by the hearing body, will be made of all hearings.
-Such record will remain the property of the university but will be made available to the respondent for review during the appeal period.
-A written notice of the decision will be provided to the respondent.
-If the respondent is found in violation, information regarding appeal procedures will be provided to the respondent.
+A single record consisting of written notes, tape audio recording, or other method selected by the hearing body, will be made of all hearings.
+Such record will remain the property of the university but will be made available to the respondent, and the complainant in charges involving sexual misconduct, for review during the appeal period.
+A written notice of the decision will be provided to the respondent and the complainant, where privacy laws allow.
+If the respondent is found in violation, information regarding appeal procedures will be provided to the respondent and complainant in cases involving sexual misconduct.